SUPERVISION & MENTORING WITH DAMIEN PEILE

 by Damien Peile

-WHAT IS PROFESSIONAL PASTORAL SUPERVISION ?
+WHAT IS SUPERVISION ?

 The AAOS defines supervision as a contractual, relational, collaborative process, which facilitates the ethical and professional practice of the supervisee.
 AAOS further defines supervision as a professional contracted relationship between a trained supervisor and a practitioner.
 Supervision is an opportunity for the supervisee to reflect on their practice to gain a broader perspective, opening up a space in which to discover possibilities for personal and professional growth.